bexgif/brain-mri-tumour-detection/README.md

-# 🧠 Brain MRI Tumour Detection
+# 🧠 Brain MRI Tumour Detection - 1st Class Grade Achieved

 This project is a deep learning-based image classifier that detects the presence of brain tumours in MRI scans.
 Built using PyTorch and pretrained ResNet18, it includes a Google Colab notebook for model training and a Streamlit web app for real-time prediction.